top of page

 Solution: Deep water mature trees every 2–4 weeks during dry periods.

-4. Watering Only Near the Trunk
+4. Watering Only at the Trunk

 Watering a Tree With a Hose